bitlogik/Conserity/README.md

 At the end it is advised to reboot, at least to update the kernel version.

+If you choose the option to use "one existing remote web server", setup this remote server files as displayed at the end before rebooting.

 #### Info

 The remote instance names are using an host ID as follow :